Jeff Moorad: MSP Sports Capital

 In 2019, Moorad along with partners Jahm Najafi, Arne Rees, and Steve Wasserman, formed MSP Sports Capital, a sports investment company with targeted equity and debt investments in properties at the intersection of sports, global media rights, distribution technologies, content creation, sponsorship, esports, betting, and data.
 MSP is headquartered in New York City.

-In July 2019, MSP partnered with David Blitzer and Blitz Capital to acquire GD Estoril Praia, a Portuguese football club in Estoril, Cascais.
+In July 2019, MSP partnered with David Blitzer and Blitz Capital to acquire G.D.
+Estoril Praia, a Portuguese football club in Estoril, Cascais.
 Later that year, in September, MSP partnered with Blitz Capital and former Real Madrid executive Ivan Bravo to acquire AD Alcorcón, a Spanish football club based in Madrid.

 In 2020, MSP bought a "significant" minority stake in the McLaren Racing team, with Moorad being named to its board of directors.

 In October 2022, MSP acquired a majority stake in the X Games from The Walt Disney Company.
 The MSP investors include skateboarding legend Tony Hawk, who will serve as a brand steward and join the action sports league’s advisory board.
 ESPN retained a minority interest in the company, and will serve as the X Games domestic linear broadcast partner as part of a multi-year agreement.